elastic/elasticsearch-ruby/elasticsearch-dsl/README.md

 * [Pagination](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-from-size.html)
 * [Options](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-body.html) (source filtering, highlighting, etc)

-An example of a complex search definition would look like this:
+An example of a complex search definition is below.

+**NOTE:** In order to run the example, you have to allow restoring from the `data.elasticsearch.org`
+         repository by adding this configuration to your `elasticsearch.yml`:
+         `repositories.url.allowed_urls: ["https://s3.amazonaws.com/data.elasticsearch.org/*"]`

 ```ruby
 require 'awesome_print'